Alesantt/Alesantt/README.md

-- 👋 Hi, I’m @Alesantt, aka Alexandre, or just "Ale".
+Hi, I’m @Alesantt, aka Alexandre, or just "Ale".
-- 👀 I’m interested in a new career to change my life.
-Programming/Coding is a whole new opportunity for me.
+Programming/Coding is a whole new opportunity for life.
+A new start.
-- 🌱 I’m currently learning Front-End/Qa.
-- 💞️ I’m looking to collaborate on pretty much any stuff.
-Since i'm beginner, i need to get experience and learn everything can.
+I’m currently learning Front-End/Qa, but i'm also looking to collaborate on pretty much any stuff.
+Since i'm beginner, i need to get experience and learn everything i can.
-- 📫 And you can talk with me via e-mail =)
+And you can talk with me via e-mail =)